anush2604/Assignment2_MSExcel_Data_Exploration_Product_Catlog/README.md

-# Data exploration in Product Catlog and Inventory Summary
+# Excel_Data exploration in Product Catlog and Inventory Summary
 This project focuses on data cleaning and preparation tasks within a product dataset, including handling missing values, correcting inconsistent data, removing duplicates, splitting and merging data, applying number formatting, and using conditional formatting to improve data quality and presentation.

 ## Description